 Gifts are not compulsory, but if you don’t wish to visit your host empty-handed, here are some suggestions:

+- DO bring sweets.
 Mithai, also known as the traditional Indian “Sweets” can be purchased at most Indian restaurants in Singapore.
-However, if you are unsure of the varieties, a box of good quality chocolates will suffice.
+However, if you are unsure of the varieties, a box of good-quality chocolates will suffice.

-- DO bring flowers – again the general rule of thumb is colors.
+- DO bring flowers.
+Again the general rule of thumb is colours.

-- Food is typically served on a traditional banana leaf in some families, to be eaten by hand, but if you don’t feel comfortable eating that way, it is okay to request for forks and spoons.
+- Families who celebrate Deepavali in Singapore typically serve food with traditional banana leaves.
+They do this to eat food by hand.
+But, if you don’t feel comfortable eating that way, we encourage you to request for forks and spoons.

 - DO try some of the dishes offered to you by the host as it is hugely impolite to not try anything.